felleg/felleg.gitlab.io-backup/content/books/book-56-originals.md

    doesn't do much good alone; the more meaningful statement is: "She's crying because she wants to play with your toys, and in this family we always share."
-1. (p. p.
+1. (p.
 169) People are more likely to clean up when asked *to be helpers* instead of asking *to help*.
 1. (p.
 190) No one has the right to hold a critical opinion without speaking up about it.